 Masterpiece Cakeshop: Religion, Speech and The Law

-Today, the U.S. Supreme Court will hear oral argument in the profoundly important case of Masterpiece Cakeshop v.
+On December 5, the U.S. Supreme Court heard oral argument in the profoundly important case of Masterpiece Cakeshop v.
 Charlie Craig & David Mullins.

 The outcome of this case will either preserve hard won protections in local, state and federal antidiscrimination laws, or allow them to be overridden by religious and moral objections.
 The outcome will either preserve Obergefell v.
 Hodges, the 2015 win on marriage equality, or it will allow individuals and businesses to disfavor marriages of same-sex couples and treat them as second class.
 It’s that stark.
 This blog attempts to unwind the issues.